 The procedure consists of five steps: We first construct an "almost cubic" parallelepiped of lattice vectors, which we call a pseudo-cube.
-Next, we divide this pseudo-cube into q^n small parallelepipeds (not necessarily of lattice vectors), which we call sub-pseudo-cubes.
-We then pick some random lattice points in the pseudo-cube (see Step 3) and consider the location of each point with respect to the partition of the pseudo-cube into sub-pseudo-cubes (see Step 4).
-Each such location is represented as a vector in \mathbb{Z}q^n and the collection of these vectors forms an instance of Problem (A2).
-A solution to this instance yields a lattice point that is pretty close to a "corner" of the pseudo-cube.
+Next, we divide this pseudo-cube into many small parallelepipeds (not necessarily of lattice vectors), which we call sub-pseudo-cubes.
+We then pick some random lattice points in the pseudo-cube (cf., Step 3) and consider the location of each point with respect to the partition of the pseudo-cube into sub-pseudo-cubes (cf., Step 4).
+Each such location is represented as a vector in $Z_q^n$ and the collection of these vectors forms an instance of Problem (A2).
+A solution to this instance yields a lattice point which is pretty close to a "corner" of the pseudo-cube.
 Thus, our final step consists of using the solution to this (A2) instance to compute the "short vector" w.
 Below we describe each of these steps in more details.